14 Best Answering Services for Small Business in 2026

 • Best bilingual: AnswerHero — $79/mo, 100% bilingual staff

-Every missed call costs a small business $200–500 in lost revenue.
+A $200–500 job at a one-in-four close rate makes every missed call worth $50–125.
 A full-time receptionist costs $3,000+/mo.
 Answering services fill that gap — but which one actually delivers for the price?

-We compared 12 answering services — human, AI, and hybrid — on what matters most: price at real-world volumes, features included vs. features that cost extra, setup effort, and how well each service actually handles trade-specific calls.
-This guide covers everything from $9.99/mo AI to $500+/mo premium human agents.
+We compared 14 answering services — human, AI, and hybrid — on what matters most: price at real-world volumes, features included vs. features that cost extra, setup effort, and how well each service actually handles trade-specific calls.
+This guide covers everything from $29/mo AI to $900+/mo premium human agents.

 Service Type Starting Price Per-Call/Min Best For Rating